swissnp/happykids/README.md

 ![image](https://raw.githubusercontent.com/swissnp/happykids/main/IMG_7575.jpg)

 [[Bug] image that is hosted on skillkamp.com somehow doesnt work with workbox and next/image.
-However, you could see my deployment at https://happierkids-git-sw-swiss0404.vercel.app/]
+However, you could see the deployment of PWA Version at https://happierkids-git-sw-swiss0404.vercel.app/ (not the main branch)]